StylianosNikopoulos/VendingMachine/README.md

     ```bash
     cp .env.example .env
     ```
-    Also add create .env.testing for testing
+    Also create .env.testing for testing

 4. **Generate an application key**: